tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 tags: ["realestateinvesting", "financialindependence"]
 ---

+# owner occupied investment properties
   - an owner-occupied investment property is a home that has been purchased as an investment but that also functions as a primary residence for the investor.
 Because America loves homeowners, investing in real estate that doubles as a home satisfies the country's love of homeownership.
   - You can consider a single-family home as an investment if you purchase it with the intention of using it as a real estate investment in the future or if you can build substantial equity by doing something like rehab and then parlay that equity into greater investments later.
   - small multifamily properties, such as duplexes, triplexes, and fourplexes, are eligible for the same American benefits as single-family homes.
 That is, they are low cost, easy to obtain financing for, and offer the potential to generate constant monthly income.

+# partnerships

+# home equity loans/lines of credit

+# strategies for using hard money

+# raising private money to fund your deals

+# lease options

+# seller financing

+# realestate wholesaling

+# creative combinations

 - FHA loan is a government backed loan that allows you to purchase property.
 However, it also has its share of problems, such as the Mortgage insurance premium that can really add up and the fact that you can have only 1 FHA loan at a time.
   - 203k loan (renovation loan in canada) is a subset of the FHA program and allows the borrower to borrow money to pay for cosmetic repairs such as paint and carpet.
   - the biggest difference between a regular 203k loan and a streamlined one is the extent of the rehab.
 The streamlined one can be used for smaller cosmetic problems, like painting, carpet, and smells, whereas the regular one can be used for structural changes, like moving walls or building additions.